Don't Wait To Begin Treatment

 - Correct thumb sucking and help improve minor speech problems

 If your child’s regular dentist recommends an orthodontic evaluation, it doesn’t automatically mean there is a problem.
-An evaluation lets Gainesville orthodontist Dr. Mullally examine the mouth for jaw and tooth issues, such as misalignment, or to determine if an issue may develop later on.
-This opens the door for your child to enjoy years of good oral health through the many benefits provided by orthodontics, such as:
+An evaluation lets our Gainesville orthodontist, Dr. Mullally examine the mouth for jaw and tooth issues, such as misalignment, or determine if an issue may develop later on.
+This opens the door for your child to enjoy years of good oral health through the many benefits provided by orthodontics, including the following.

 - Correcting behavioral habits, including tongue thrusting;